Skip to main content

 Reducing obstacles to young people's access to culture

-It is a central goal of Danish cultural policy that all parts of the population should have access to culture.
+A central goal of Danish cultural policy is that all parts of the population should have access to culture.
 This also applies to young people.
 Danish cultural institutions provide a wealth of different initiatives in order to give young people access to cultural activities.

 Primarily, three types of measures are being used to reduce obstacles to young people’s access to culture:

 According to the Act on Museums (Museumsloven, LBK nr 358 af 08/04/2014), museums must strive towards creating accessibility for people with disabilities.
-Accessibility implies both physical access and different forms of presentation, for instance sign language interpreting.
+Accessibility implies both physical access and different forms of presentation, for instance, sign language interpretation.

 According to the Act on Libraries (Biblioteksloven, LBK nr 100 af 30/01/2013), libraries must provide materials for people with dyslexia, visual impairment or blindness, or other people with reading issues.

-Nota.dk is the Danish Library and Expertise Centre for people with print disabilities.
-Nota produces, buys, and sells audio books, e-books, and Braille books, develops synthetic speech, and offers to produce audio books, magazines, and newspapers for external partners.
+Nota.dk, which is part of the Royal Danish Library, is the Danish Library and Expertise Centre for people with print disabilities.
+Nota produces, buys, and sells audiobooks, e-books, and Braille books, develops synthetic speech, and offers to produce audiobooks, magazines, and newspapers for external partners.
 Members of Nota must be able to document that they cannot read ordinary printed text.

-Furthermore, libraries must provide library services to children and adults who are not able to visit the library, for instance due to disabilities or long distances.
-The library comes to you is a service that takes material to people free of charge.
+Furthermore, libraries must provide library services to children and adults who are not able to visit the library, for instance, due to disabilities or long distances.
+The library comes to you is a service that takes materials to people free of charge.

 Reduction of entrance fees for young people at cultural institutions in Denmark